SerenaTetart/Biometric_Recognition/README.md

 Hopefully tensorflow has already an implementation of triplet-loss with tfa.losses.TripletSemiHardLoss() which compute everything written before with one line of code.

-And we have ~82% Accuracy with only a few epochs.
+And we have ~82% Accuracy with only a few epochs of fine tuning.

 ## Project 2 - Fingerprint autoencoder